Expressoist/ost-bsc-it-summaries/README.md

 # ost-bsc-it-summaries
-Zusammenfassungen aus den Bachelorstudium IT an der OST
+Zusammenfassungen aus dem Bachelorstudium IT an der OST